The Origin, Evolution and Functions of the Human Mind

 .

-The biochemical functioning of the body or sensitivity can be equally variable, as demonstrated by degenerative diseases, as, for example, Parkinson’s.
+The biochemical functioning or sensitivity of the body can be equally variable, as demonstrated by degenerative diseases, as, for example, Parkinson’s.
 More so, the introduction of biochemically active products into the human body can vary behavior patterns and, consequently, “personality”.
 For example, a cup of coffee in the morning renders a person perkier, sedatives more tranquil.
 Too much alcohol or addictive drugs can have devastating behavioral influences.
 Medicines are available to correct some medical, behavioral, or mood problems.

 Adaptation to the surrounding culture is widespread and leads to the regional or national character of populations.
 It also leads prescriptively to community formation as in selective schools (in a positive and in a negative meaning), congregations, monasteries, or the military.